dagger/dagger/sdk/php/template/README.md

-# Dagger PHP SDK #
+# Dagger PHP SDK

-You will require the Dagger engine setup locally, and it is currently up and running.
+You will require the Dagger engine setup locally.
+This guide assumes you have dagger up and running.

+## Word of Warning

+Do not submit your modules to packagist.
+As composer dependencies; they will not work the way you expect.

+The intended workflow for reusable modules is to install them through the Dagger CLI.

-## Quickstart ##
+## Quickstart

-### Initialise the module ###
+### Initialise the module

 To initialise the module, call the following:

 ```
-dagger init --sdk="sdk/php" <path-to-module>
+dagger init --sdk="github.com/dagger/dagger/sdk/php" <path-to-module>
 ```

 This will create a `dagger.json` configuration file.

 The `path-to-module` argument can be omitted and the module will be initialised where the command was called from.

-### Setup The Development Environment ###
+### Setup The Development Environment

-To setup the development environment, call the following:
+To set up the development environment, call the following:

 ```
-dagger develop --mod=<path-to-module>
+dagger develop -m <path-to-module>
 ```

 This will generate a copy of the classes available to you from the SDK.
 Making it easier to see what you have to work with.
-It will also generate a `src/` directory, this is required.
-This is where Dagger will search for available functions.
+It will also generate a `src/` directory if it does not exist, this is required; this is where Dagger searches for available functions.

-The `--mod` option must be a git url, or relative file path.
+The `-m` flag must be a git url or relative file path.
 The argument may be omitted if the command is called within the directory containing your module's `dagger.json`

-### Check Module Functions ###
+### Check Module Functions

 You can find out what methods are available by calling the following:

 ```
-dagger functions --mod=<path-to-module>
+dagger functions --m <path-to-module>
 ```

-The `--mod` option must be a git url, or relative file path.
-The argument may be omitted if the command is called within the directory containing your module's `dagger.json`

 You should find two functions:
 - echo